 Depression is a common mental disorder.
-It is estimated that 15.7 million adults in the United States, or about 6.7 percent, experienced at least one major depressive episode in 2014.
+It’s estimated that 16.2 million adults in the United States, or about 6.7 percent, experienced at least one major depressive episode in 2016.

 Symptoms of depression can range from mild to severe.
 They can be chronic, or they can occur as one-time episodes caused by traumatic life events such as a death or illness in the family, the ending of a marriage, or financial difficulty.